Orientations without forbidden patterns on three vertices: Introduction

 \section{Introduction}

+Given a set $F$ of oriented graphs, Skrien defined the class of $F$-graphs to be the class of graphs that admit an $F$-free orientation \cite{skrienJGT6}.
+As stated in \cite{guzmanEJC105}, we believe that this definition might be misleading in the sense that the class of $F$-graphs is negatively defined with respect to $F$.
+For this reason, we propose to invert this definition.
+Given a class of oriented graphs $\mathcal{O}$, an \textit{$\mathcal{O}$-graph} is a graph that admits an orientation that belongs to $\mathcal{O}$.
+In other words, the class of $\mathcal{O}$-graphs is the family of underlying graphs of $\mathcal{O}$.
+We denote this class of graphs by $\mathcal{U_O}$.
+For instance, it is well-known that a graph $G$ is $2$-edge-connected if and only if it admits a strongly connected orientation \cite{bondy2008}.
+So, if $\mathcal{O}$ is the class of strongly connected oriented graphs, then $\mathcal{U_O}$ is the class of $2$-edge-connected graphs.

+Consider a pair of (oriented) graphs $G$ and $H$.
+If $G$ is homomorphic to $H$, we will write $G\to H$, and if $G$ is an induced (oriented) subgraph of $H$, we will write $G < H$.
+Given a set of oriented graphs, $F$, we denote by $Forb(F)$ the class of oriented graphs $G$ such that $H\not\to G$ for every $H\in F$.
+An \textit{embedding} is a homomorphism $\varphi\colon G\to H$ such that $G$ is isomorphic to its image, $H[\varphi[V(G)]]$.
+So, $G$ embeds into $H$ if and only if $G < H$.
+We extend the previously introduced notation and denote by $Forb_e(F)$ the class of oriented graphs such that $H\not < G$ for every $H\in F$.
+In particular, the class of $Forb_e(F)$-graphs is the class of graphs that admit an $F$-free orientation.
+Notice that this class corresponds to the class of $F$-graphs in the sense of Skrien~\cite{skrienJGT6}.
+We will often write $Forb_e(H)$ instead of $Forb_e(\{H\})$.

-For a set of oriented graphs $F$, a graph is an {\em $F$-graph} if it admits an $F$-free orientation.
-The concept of $F$-graph was introduced by Skrien in \cite{skrienJGT6}, where he studied $F$-graphs when $F$ consists of a subset of the orientations of $P_3$.
-Following Skrien, we will use $B_1$, $B_2$, and $B_3$ to denote the orientations of $P_3$, see Figure \ref{Fig:smallor}.
-Also in \cite{skrienJGT6}, Skrien proved structural characterizations of $F$-graphs for every $F \subseteq \{B_1,B_2,B_3\}$, except for $\{B_1\}$ and $\{B_2\}$; notice that $\{B_1\}$- and $\{B_2\}$-graphs are actually the same class, known as {\em perfectly-orientable graphs}.
+Following Skrien's notation, we will use $B_1$, $B_2$, and $B_3$ to denote the orientations of $P_3$, see Figure \ref{Fig:smallor}.
+Also in \cite{skrienJGT6}, Skrien proved structural characterizations of $Forb_e(F)$-graphs for every $F \subseteq \{B_1,B_2,B_3\}$, except for $\{B_1\}$ and $\{B_2\}$; notice that $Forb_e(B_1)$- and $Forb_e(B_2)$-graphs are actually the same class, known as {\em perfectly-orientable graphs} (p.o.\ graphs for short).
+We say that a graph is a \textit{transitive-perfectly-orientable graph} if it admits a $\{B_1,\overrightarrow{C}_3\}$-free orientation, or equivalently, a $\{B_2,\overrightarrow{C}_3\}$-free orientation.
+In other words, a transitive-perfectly orientable graph is a graph that admits an orientation where the out-neighbourhood of every vertex is a tournament, and every tournament is transitively oriented.
+Clearly, this is a subclass of perfectly-orientable graphs.